Constructed Response Questions

 - the ability to provide explanations for one’s responses.
 An example might be to carefully explain why you came to your conclusions about the best way to handle this situation.

 - the ability to demonstrate higher level thinking skills while at the same time encouraging the use of such skills.
 Higher level thinking typically includes both critical thinking and problem solving.
 Some of these skills include determining cause and effect, comparing and contrasting, categorizing, drawing conclusions, synthesizing information from a variety of sources.
 The goal is to help students think and participate in our information-rich, ever-changing world rather than just view it as an outsider.
 An example might be: Based on what you have learned about classroom management, what will your first day as a classroom teacher look like?
 Next, explain how you would solve two students who refuse to do their work and disrupt the class.

-The next strategy is the same for answering a CRQ is the same for learners of all ages and the same for responding to multiple choice questions.
+The next strategy for answering a CRQ is the same for learners of all ages and the same for responding to multiple-choice questions.
 READ AND RE-READ THE QUESTION CAREFULLY!!
 Even though you may think that this reminder is unnecessary, the fact is that MANY mistakes are made from misunderstanding what is being asked rather than not knowing the information.
-This happens when a test taker quickly reads through questions and assume that you understand the question.
+This happens when a test-taker quickly reads through questions and assumes that he/she understands the question.
 No matter what the reason – a mistake remains a mistake – and such a mistake can result in failing an exam.
-By re-reading the question prompt can make the difference in passing and failing.
+Re-reading the question prompt can be the difference between passing and failing.

 There are several important questions to ask yourself as you are re-reading the CRQ: